perstarke-webdev/perstarke-webdev.github.io/_articles/2022_10_ART-ificial-styles-Gallery.md

 ## Acknowledgements

-Thanx to Simon for the improved version of the _vaporwave_ Yoda.
+- Thanx to Simon for the improved version of the _vaporwave_ Yoda.
+- Thanx to Anton R. for pointing me to Glitch art.